GiuliaMurgia03/Py-Spectral-Weighting/README.md

-There are two main methods:
-the weighted splat and the weighted merge
+There are two main methods: the weighted splat and the weighted merge.

 The weighted splat method consists in:
 1. Open an input fits file, and create an output fits file;